malexvi/C-13-and-.NET-9/README.md

 ### 3. About the Numbers Project

----
-Claro, Marcos!
-Aqui estão duas sessões documentadas em inglês para o seu repositório, mantendo o estilo didático e claro que você já vem usando:

----

 ## Objects and Default Values in C#

-This section explores how objects and value types behave in C# when declared without initialization and when instantiated with `new`.
+This section briefly explores how objects and value types behave in C# when declared without initialization and when instantiated with `new`.
 It also demonstrates the shorthand syntax available since C# 9+.

 ### Key Concepts:
 - **Value types** like `int`, `short`, `DateTime`, etc., are initialized with *default values*.